dhfbk/variationist/README.md

 ### 2) Define and run the *Inspector*

 Now, we aim to **inspect the data**.
 For this example, we use a column `text` and just a single `label` variable (with a default *nominal* [variable type](https://github.com/dhfbk/variationist/tree/main/docs/variables.md) and a default *general* [variable semantics](https://github.com/dhfbk/variationist/tree/main/docs/variables.md)); however, note that 🕵️‍♀️ Variationist can seamlessly handle a potentially unlimited number of variables and up to two text columns during computation.
-We just use `npw_pmi` as our association [metric](https://github.com/dhfbk/variationist/tree/main/docs/metrics.md) and rely on single tokens as our [unit of information](https://github.com/dhfbk/variationist/tree/main/docs/metrics.md), using a default [tokenizer](https://github.com/dhfbk/variationist/blob/main/docs/tokenizers.md).
-We also require some [preprocessing](https://github.com/dhfbk/variationist/tree/main/docs/preprocessing.md) steps (stopwords removal in English and lowercasing).
+We just use `npw_pmi` as our association [metric](https://github.com/dhfbk/variationist/tree/main/docs/metrics.md) and rely on single tokens as our [unit of information](https://github.com/dhfbk/variationist/tree/main/docs/units.md), using a default [tokenizer](https://github.com/dhfbk/variationist/blob/main/docs/tokenizers.md).
+We also ask for some [preprocessing](https://github.com/dhfbk/variationist/tree/main/docs/preprocessing.md) steps (stopwords removal in English and lowercasing).
 The output is stored in the `results` variable but it can alternatively be serialized to a .json file for later use.

 ```python
 # Define the inspector arguments